ABS Art for August Inspiration

-A winner will be randomly chosen from all the qualifying entries on July 1st.
+Winners will be randomly chosen from all the qualifying entries on September 1st.

-Our sponsors this month are 2 very talented artists Elaine Ray and Patty Lakinsmith, please visit us tomorrow to see the prizes!
+Our sponsors this month are sponsors: Bead-of-Clay, and Gardanne Beads please visit us tomorrow to see the prizes!

 From all the entries during the month, an editor is going to pick their favorite design to be featured every Monday here on the ABS.
 We want to give our participants more time in the spotlight!
 Our Featured Designer will be this Monday, so get those entries in soon.

 1. Create something using an art bead that fits within our monthly theme.
 We post the art to be used as your inspiration to create.
 This challenge is open to jewelry-makers, fiber artists, collage artist, etc. The art bead can be created by you or someone else.
 The challenge is to inspire those who use art beads and to see all the different ways art beads can be incorporated into your handiwork.

 ***Beads by themselves and beads simply strung on a chain, wire or cord will not be accepted.***

 Please add the tag or title AUG ABS to your photos.
 Include a short description, who created the art beads and a link to your blog, if you have one.